 Dr. Roscoe visited the property on June 16, 2014 in connection with the Phoenix deposit mineral resource estimate and held discussions with technical personnel in RPA's Toronto office on May 4, 2014.
-Mr. Mathisen visited the property on March 23 to 25, 2015, during the winter drill program in connection with the Gryphon mineral resource estimate.
+Mr. Mathisen visited the property on March 23 to 25, 2015, during the winter drill program in connection with the initial Gryphon mineral resource estimate and again from September 21 to 22, 2017 during the summer drill program in relation to the most recent updated Gryphon resource estimate discussed herein.
 RPA visited several drill sites and reviewed all core handling, logging, sampling, and storage procedures.
 RPA examined core from several drill holes and compared observations with assay results and descriptive log records made by Denison geologists.
 As part of the review, RPA verified the occurrences of mineralization visually and by way of a hand-held scintillometer.